WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-21-Think-like-a-tester-and-test-for-the-impossible.markdown

 What is the test checking for?
 ============================================
-Unit tests check almost always perform confirmatory checks against some expected behavior.
+Unit tests almost always perform confirmatory checks against some expected behavior.
 We could require several behaviors from the unit under test in this case.

 1. Do nothing